USS Queenfish (SS-393): Construction and commissioning

 Queenfish was laid down by the Portsmouth Navy Yard at Kittery, Maine, on 27 July 1943; launched on 30 November 1943, sponsored by Mrs. Robert A. Theobald; and commissioned 11 March 1944, Lieutenant Commander Charles E. Loughlin in command.

+Service history

 First patrol: August – October 1944

 After shakedown off the United States East Coast and further training in Hawaiian waters, Queenfish set out on her first patrol 4 August 1944, in Luzon Strait.
 She joined "Ed's Eradicators", a wolf pack which also included Barb and Tunny.
 The wolfpack was under the command of E. R. Swinburne, who rode aboard Eugene B. Fluckey's Barb.

 Tunny had to withdraw after being damaged by air attack, but on 31 August, Queenfish made her first kill, the 4,700-ton tanker Chiyoda Maru.
 On 9 September she scored twice more, on 7,097-ton passenger-cargo ship Toyooka Maru and 3,054-ton transport Manshu Maru.